pret/pokeemerald/INSTALL.md

 ```bash
 cd pokeemerald
 ```
-To build **pokeemerald.gba** for the first time and confirm it matches the official ROM image:
+To build **pokeemerald.gba** for the first time and confirm it matches the official ROM image (Note: to speed up builds, see [Parallel builds](#parallel-builds)):
 ```bash
 make compare
 ```
-If an OK is returned, then the installation went smoothly. **Note:** if you switched from Cygwin to msys2, you must run `make clean-tools` once before any subsequent `make` commands.
+If an OK is returned, then the installation went smoothly. **Note:** if you switched terminals on Windows since the last build (e.g. from msys2 to WSL1), you must run `make clean-tools` once before any subsequent `make` commands.

 To build **pokeemerald.gba** with your changes:
 ```bash